sharktacos/OpenColorIO-configs/docs/Nuke.md

 ![nk](img/Nuke3.png)

 This Nuke node is the fully functioning gamut compression algorithm, as opposed to the 3D LUT approximation contained in the OCIO config, which again is only intended for intermediate viewing purposes.
 Indeed, if comp were to bake the gamut compression into the EXR plates it sends to CG there would be no need to use the gamut compress View Transform in Maya.

+Check out the [gamut compression](gamut.md) doc for more details and pretty pics!

 [Back to main](../StdX_ACES)